sanger-tol/variantcalling/docs/usage.md

 ## Introduction

-The pipeline takes aligned sample reads (CRAM/BAM files) from a CSV file and a reference file in FASTA format, and then use DeepVariant to call variants.
+The pipeline takes aligned or unaliged sample reads (CRAM/BAM files) from a CSV file and a reference file in FASTA format, and then use DeepVariant to call variants.

 ## Samplesheet input